CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 **[SYKE/FMI, Finnish image mosaics](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Paikkatietoalusta_PTA)** : Sentinel-1, Sentinel-2 and Landsat mosaics, for several time periods per year.
 Some of them are available in Puhti, but not all.
 [FMI provides also a STAC catalog for these mosaics](https://pta.data.lit.fmi.fi/stac/root.json)

 [**European Space Agency's SciHub**](https://scihub.copernicus.eu/dhus/#/home) provides worldwide main products for Sentinel-1, -2 and -3.
 It requires free registration.
-Big part of the data is in the "Long term archive" and cannot be downloaded directly, but needs to be requested first.
+Big part of the data is in the "Long term archive" and cannot be downloaded directly, but needs to be requested first (some tools can do that automatically, please check the documentation for the tool of your choice).
 Download is limited to 2 concurrent processes per user.
 Please note that between end of January and July 2023 this system is being updated to become the [Copernicus Space Ecosystem](https://medium.com/sentinel-hub/new-copernicus-data-access-service-to-support-the-ecosystem-for-earth-observation-412f829355a3).
 SciHub will continue its full operations until the end of June 2023.

 [**Copernicus Data Space Ecosystem**](https://dataspace.copernicus.eu/) provides access to all Sentinel data with new features for visualisation and data processing.
 Please stay tuned to the news for latest information on the services available and the [Copernicus Data Space Ecosystem roadmap](https://documentation.dataspace.copernicus.eu/#/Roadmap) for the full release of all functionalities.